Horse racing-Sire du Berlais captures Stayers' Hurdles crown at Cheltenham | Sports-Games

 Horse racing-Sire du Berlais captures Stayers' Hurdles crown at Cheltenham

-Sire du Berlais pulled away over the final metres for a shocking one-length victory in the Stayers' Hurdle on Thursday, the feature race on Day three of the Cheltenham Festival.
-The 11-year-old (33-1) ridden by Mark Walsh passed fellow long shot Dasher Drasher (40-1) and favourite Teahupo'o (4-1) on a burst up the final hill to take the 182,878 pound ($221,538) prize in the three-mile test of stamina.
+The 11-year-old veteran (33-1) under Mark Walsh passed Dasher Drasher (40-1) on a burst up the final hill in the three-mile test of stamina.
+"He loves Cheltenham.
+Once he got up the hill, he stuck his head out and got it," Walsh told BBC.

-Sire du Berlais pulled away over the final metres for a shocking one-length victory in the Stayers' Hurdle on Thursday, the feature race on Day three of the Cheltenham Festival.
+Sire du Berlais pulled away over the final metres for a one-length victory in the Stayers' Hurdle on Thursday, the feature race on Day three of the Cheltenham Festival.
+The 11-year-old veteran (33-1) under Mark Walsh passed Dasher Drasher (40-1) on a burst up the final hill in the three-mile test of stamina.

-The 11-year-old (33-1) ridden by Mark Walsh passed fellow long shot Dasher Drasher (40-1) and favourite Teahupo'o (4-1) on a burst up the final hill to take the 182,878 pound ($221,538) prize in the three-mile test of stamina.
 "He loves Cheltenham.
-He needs a bit of encouragement, but once he got to the hill, he stuck his head down and got it," Walsh told the BBC.
+Once he got up the hill, he stuck his head out and got it," Walsh told BBC.
+Dasher Drasher appeared to take second by a nose, but after a stewards' review, was dropped to third, and favourite Teahupo'o bumped to second.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)